 The HPV vaccine first became available in the United States in 2006.
-It’s been proven safe and effective in preventing transmission of the human papillomavirus (HPV) and the cancers it can cause (the disease is considered responsible for over 26,000 new cases of cancer each year).
-And yet, the Centers for Disease Control (CDC) reported in 2013 that U.S. children are still not getting the HPV vaccine at the rates hoped for by public health officials.
-In order to encourage parents of young girls and boys to have their children vaccinated, doctors across the country, including Virtua gynecologic oncologist Randolph Deger, MD, and Virtua pediatrician Jeff Fendrick, MD, are speaking out.
+It’s been proven safe and effective in preventing transmission of the human papillomavirus (HPV) and the cancers it can cause (the disease is considered responsible for more than 31,000 new cases of cancer each year).
+And yet, the Centers for Disease Control (CDC) reported in 2017 that less than half of U.S. children are still not getting the HPV vaccine at the rates hoped for by public health officials.
+In order to encourage parents of young girls and boys to have their children vaccinated, doctors across the country, including Virtua gynecologic oncologist Randolph Deger, MD, and CHOP pediatrician Jeff Fendrick, MD, are speaking out.

 Decoding the Decision

 No one knows for sure why more parents aren’t opting to have their children vaccinated, but “when it first came out, there were some states that immediately tried to mandate it,” says Dr. Deger.
 “That approach may have felt too heavy-handed for some.”